 These are 2 storey Victorian terraces with short rear gardens.
 The existing industrial warehouse extends across the rear of all of these properties with the 3 gables of the pitched roof form facing towards these properties.
 In the proposed development, only the rear building will sit to the rear of nos.
 11 and 12 with the new amenity area sited to the rear of nos.
 6-10.
 In respect of nos.
 11 and 12, the flank elevation of the proposed building will have a greater mass than the gable roof form of the existing building but it is not considered this will give rise to any significant loss of outlook or natural light.
 Although some small secondary windows are shown in this elevation, they are to be obscured glazed to prevent overlooking and loss of privacy.
 This can be secured by condition.
 In respect of nos.
-6-10, some oblique overlooking of the gardens will occur from the upper floor windows on the flank elevation) it is not uncommon in urban areas and is not considered unduly harmful.
+6-10, some oblique overlooking of the gardens will occur from the upper floor windows of the building.
+This additional impact (the industrial building has no windows on the flank elevation) it is not uncommon in urban areas and is not considered unduly harmful.